Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 ### Background

 The Ultimate Virtual Pub Quiz is designed for pub users and activity coordinators and is a way for all participants to enjoy the same experience of a traditional pub quiz.
 Designed with a 'mobile-first' principle, this project is perfect for pub users to enjoy the same experience across a range of devices.

-This quiz has been developed based on a real need - a good friend who is also a pub landlord  - for an exciting experience without the hassle of having someone organise it.
+This project has been designed with a specific audience in mind and for a specific need.
+My friend, who is also a pub landlord, runs a weekly quiz every Friday night for the locals.
+He often organises the quiz himself which takes him quite a bit of time.
+He has quite a few clients who are hard of hearing, but with limited resources to print out the quiz dozens, perhaps even a hundred times a week just isn't viable for him any longer.
+He needs something else which will achieve the same thing but that is much less time-consumuing and requires fewer resources.

+This is where this project will be applied - for a real need and areal audience.
+Every aspect of design has been approved by the landlord.

+**Notes for clarity:** Throughout this project, I refer to the facilitator, landlord and organiser interchangeably.
+They are all the same thing.
+As it stands currently, the landlord is the facilitator and organiser of the Friday night quiz.
+However once this project is implemented, the facilitator will be delegated to the manager, who will only need to decide on a room code (this can be any number, as long as everyone uses the same code), and then view the top score in the Hall of Fame.

 The quiz has several aims: